ENQUIRE NOW

 Latest News

-Homepage News and Media Parent Impressions | A second educational journey with Huili
+Homepage News and Media Parent Impressions | A second educational journey with Hiba

-Parent Impressions | A second educational journey with Huili
+Parent Impressions | A second educational journey with Hiba

 28 Oct 2019

 I studied at Nottingham Ningbo China University, so I was already personally aware of the benefits of a bilingual education.
 I valued my experiences there very highly, so I knew that a bilingual education environment was something I wanted for my own children, to give them a wider sense of perspective in many things, such as an appreciation of different languages, cultures and different ways of thinking.
-Of course, I had heard of the Wellington/Huili brand, given that it has an excellent reputation in China and specifically here in Shanghai.
-What really attracted me to Huili was the fact that it brings together very professional teachers from China and many other countries.
+Of course, I had heard of the Wellington/Hiba brand, given that it has an excellent reputation in China and specifically here in Shanghai.
+What really attracted me to Hiba was the fact that it brings together very professional teachers from China and many other countries.
 I genuinely felt that my children would get the best of both the Chinese and international school curriculums this way, because the teachers form such a good team here.
 After a little research and a visit, I was very impressed by how carefully they had crafted their curriculum and how passionate they were about teaching it.

 I remember being very impressed by the brand-new facilities and the professional teachers.
 Essentially, I thought that it looked exactly as a nursery should: bright, colourful, inviting and exciting – everything that a young child needs when they are just getting used to the idea of formal education.
 The little things made a big difference too.
 I liked the use of natural materials – wooden desks and chairs, the playground equipment outside, everything was of such high quality and that made me feel safe to bring my child here.